Table of Contents

 Body Construction

-The PF15ECE features a full-size acoustic guitar with a dreadnought body, which offers a deep and resonant sound with excellent projection.
+The PF15ECE features a full-size acoustic guitar with a dreadnought body, offering a deep, resonant sound with excellent projection.
 The top is made of spruce, known for its bright and dynamic tonal characteristics, while the back and sides are constructed from mahogany, adding warmth and depth to the overall sound.

 Cutaway Design